EmilHvitfeldt/smltar/docs/07_ml_classification.md

 <p>In binary classification, there is one right answer and one wrong answer; in this case, there is one right answer and <em>eight</em> wrong answers.</p>
 </div>

-To get a more detailed view of how our classifier is performing, let us look at one of the confusion matrices in Figure \@ref(fig:multiheatmap).
+To get a more detailed view of how our classifier is performing, let us look at one of the confusion matrices\index{matrix!confusion} in Figure \@ref(fig:multiheatmap).

 ```r